 Losing our jobs was the incentive we needed to move abroad:

-We applied for the French long-stay visa, looked for a furnished apartment to rent in France, and six months later, we landed at the Charles de Gaule airport, caught a connecting flight to Marseille and started our new life in France on October 6, 2011.
+First, we applied for a French long-stay visa and looked for a furnished apartment to rent in France, and six months later, we landed at the Charles de Gaule airport, caught a connecting flight to Marseille and started our new life in France on October 6, 2011.

 The limiting beliefs that stop you from moving abroad

-Looking back, I still find it hard to believe we made the life in France when we did under some pretty stressful circumstances.
-My only regret is waiting so long to move to France.
+Looking back, I still find it hard to believe we made life in France when we did under some pretty stressful circumstances.
+My only regret was waiting so long to move to France.
+But that’s what happens when you’re stuck in life by those golden handcuffs.
+It’s too risky to quit your job and move abroad without a safety net.
+But when you have nothing to lose, the only way is up.
+It was this mindset that helped us overcome our fears.

 1) I can’t afford to move abroad.

-Money is s a legitimate concern.
+Money is a legitimate concern.
 Maybe you really can’t afford to move abroad…

 To make our move abroad a reality, we didn’t live in a lavish apartment in Paris.
 Who wouldn’t want that?
 We had to settle for an apartment in Marseille that was a little beat up.